fungamer2-2/Life-Simulator1/README.md

 The `.po` should be placed in the directory path `locale/[language code]/LC_MESSAGES`. <br />
 I will then convert it to a `.mo` file so it can be translated.

-NOTE: The text between the `{}` in strings is used for string formatting.
-The text between the curly braces is not to be translated.
+NOTE: The text between the `{}` in strings is used for string formatting, and is not to be translated.
+Their translations are handled separately.

 ## License